crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>The above declarations are fine; they work and are easy to read.
+The above declarations are fine; they work and are easy to read.
 However, why must we declare that “name” is a string, or month is a int, or “student” is a Person?
-Since we are assigning them an initial value on declaration, <strong>shouldn’t the compiler be able to tell what they they are implicitly?</strong></p>
+Since we are assigning them an initial value on declaration, **shouldn’t the compiler be able to tell what they they are implicitly?**

-<p>Actually,<strong> YES!!</strong> That is why the “var” keyword was introduced.
-Here are the same examples using the “var” keyword:</p>
+Actually,** YES!!** That is why the “var” keyword was introduced.
+Here are the same examples using the “var” keyword:

 <pre class="csharpcode"><span class="rem">// variable declarations using &quot;var&quot; in C#</span>
 <span class="rem">// using primitives</span>